simpler-env/SimplerEnv/README.md

 pip install -e .
 ```

-**If you'd like to perform evaluations on our provided agents (e.g., RT-1, Octo), or add new robots and environments, please additionally follow the full installation instructions [here](#full-installation-rt-1-and-octo-inference-env-building).**
+**If you'd like to perform evaluations on our provided agents (e.g., RT-1, Octo, OpenVLA), or add new robots and environments, please additionally follow the full installation instructions [here](#full-installation-rt-1-octo-openvla-inference-env-building).**

 ## Examples